Skip to content

 F7 does not independently collect workforce directory data — it is provided entirely by the deploying organization.
 The organization decides which supported fields to sync and can disable those syncs at any time.

-With your organization's authorization, F7 can connect to third-party applications via their APIs to retrieve usage metadata.
+With your organization's authorization, F7 can ingest event metadata from configured controller integrations.
 This provides richer analytics without relying solely on network-level observation from the agent.

 Metadata Only — Never Content

-Third-party integrations retrieve usage statistics and activity counts — never document contents, message text, prompt/response text, or file contents.
-F7 requests only the minimum API scopes required for usage analytics.
+Third-party integrations retrieve event metadata only — never document contents, message text, prompt/response text, code diffs, repository contents, calendar descriptions, support conversation bodies, or file contents.
+F7 requests only the minimum scopes required for the configured event source.

 Opt-In Only